-Jin is currently the lead plaintiffs’ attorney in Davis, et al. v.
-City of New York and New York City Housing Authority, a federal class action lawsuit challenging the New York City Police Department’s unlawful practice of stopping and arresting New York City public housing residents and their guests for purportedly trespassing in public housing residences.
-Her longtime work in this civil rights lawsuit has resulted in published decisions establishing important precedents in the areas of the Fourth Amendment, intentional race discrimination, fair housing, mootness, discovery, and class certification law.
+Jin Hee also supervises the Justice in Public Safety Project, which aims to address entrenched racial biases within law enforcement and to reimagine public safety that protects and invests in Black communities and breaks the pernicious and false stereotypes associating Blackness with violence and criminality.
+For over a decade, Jin Hee was the lead plaintiffs’ attorney in Davis, et al. v.
+City of New York and New York City Housing Authority, a federal class action lawsuit that is part of the court-ordered monitoring of the New York City Police Department (NYPD) and seeks systemic changes to the NYPD’s discriminatory trespass enforcement practices against Black and Latinx public housing residents and guests.
 See Davis v.
 City of New York, 296 F.R.D.
 158 (S.D.N.Y.
 2013); Davis v.
 City of New York, 959 F. Supp.
 2d 324 (S.D.N.Y.
 2013); Davis v.
 City of New York, 902 F. Supp.
 2d 405 (S.D.N.Y.
 2012); Davis v.
 City of New York, 898 F. Supp.
 2d 600 (S.D.N.Y.
 2012); Davis v.
 City of New York, 812 F. Supp.
 2d 333 (S.D.N.Y.
 2011).
-The Davis case has been featured in numerous media outlets, including the New York Times, the Wall Street Journal, and the Amsterdam News.

-Jin frequently speaks on issues pertaining to race, civil rights, and criminal justice, and has given numerous presentations to law schools, legal conferences, governmental hearings, media outlets, and community meetings throughout the country.
+Jin Hee has submitted numerous amicus briefs in federal and state appellate courts, including the United States Supreme Court and the highest court in multiple state jurisdictions.
+She has spoken frequently on issues concerning race, civil rights, criminal justice, and educational equity in law schools, legal conferences, governmental hearings, media engagements, and community meetings throughout the country.
 Her articles have been published in the Columbia Human Rights Law Review and the Fordham Urban Law Journal.
-Along with Sherrilyn Ifill, Jin has co-authored the chapter “Do Black Lives Matter to the Courts?” in the anthology Policing the Black Man, edited by Professor Angela J. Davis.
+Along with Sherrilyn Ifill, Jin Hee co-authored the chapter “Do Black Lives Matter to the Courts?” in the anthology Policing the Black Man: Arrest, Prosecution, and Imprisonment, edited by Professor Angela J. Davis.

-Jin graduated magna cum laude from Georgetown University’s School of Foreign Service with a concentration in African Studies, and was a recipient of a Fulbright Fellowship.
-She is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and Executive Editor of A Jailhouse Lawyer’s Manual, published by the Columbia Human Rights Law Review, and Submissions Editor of the Columbia Journal of Gender and Law.
+Jin Hee graduated magna cum laude from Georgetown University’s School of Foreign Service in 1995 with a concentration in African Studies and received a Fulbright Fellowship to teach English in South Korea.
+She is a 2000 graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and Executive Editor of A Jailhouse Lawyer’s Manual, published by the Columbia Human Rights Law Review, and Submissions Editor of the Columbia Journal of Gender and Law.
 She also received the Emil Schlesinger Labor Prize from Columbia Law School.
-She served as law clerk to Judge Martha Vázquez in the United States District Court for District of New Mexico.
+She served as law clerk to Judge Martha Vázquez in the United States District Court for the District of New Mexico.

-In 2016, Jin was recognized by Columbia Law School’s Social Justice Initiatives as the Distinguished Public Interest Graduate of the Year.
-She is also a member of the American Bar Association’s Death Penalty Representation Project Steering Committee.
+In 2016, Jin Hee was recognized by Columbia Law School as the Distinguished Public Interest Graduate of the Year